-Thank you for bringing this amendment to our attention and for providing us with a copy.
-The amendment is approved as it is consistent with the requirements of the Indian Gaming Regulatory Act and the NIGC's regulations.
-If you have any questions or require anything further, please contact Staff Attorney Miles Janssen at 202-632-7003.
+Thank you for bringing these amendments to our attention and for providing us a copy of the updated ordinance.
+The ordinance is approved as it is consistent with the requirements of the Indian Gaming Regulatory Act and the NIGC's regulations.
+If you have any questions, please contact Senior Attorney Jennifer Lawson at (202) 632-7003.